The Hilton Honors Loyalty Program

 There are a bunch of ways to earn Hilton Honors points, many of which don’t even involve staying at a Hilton property.
 Naturally, you will earn points from staying at their hotels, but you can also earn points from the wide variety of their partners including airlines, rental cars, credit cards, restaurants, shopping and wine clubs.

-1. Credit Cards that earn Hilton Honors Points
+3. Credit Cards that earn Hilton Honors Points

 Hilton Co-Branded Credit Cards:

 When you earn points through a Hilton Co-Branded credit card, they automatically post to your Honors account each month – no transfer required.
+I have the Hilton Aspire card and keep it every year to maintain my Hilton Diamond status.
+There is no easier way to earn the highest level of status with Hilton!

 - The Hilton Aspire Card from American Express (referral link)